simulogics/airlinesim-docs/content/docs/user-interface/commercial.md

 ![Changing Ticket Prices](pricing_01.png "Changing Ticket Prices")

 Using this menu, you can easily adjust your ticket prices.
-Just select a route, a service profile and a class, enter the percentage of the price change and click on *Change price*.
+Just select a route, a service profile and a class, enter the percentage of the price change and click on Change Price.
 You can add or subtract a percentage of the standard or current price.
 Please keep in mind that your price has to be between 50% and 200% of the default price.

 ### Inventory